17 comprehensive container security best practices for 2026

 Security scanning is the process of analyzing your software, configuration or infrastructure, and detecting potential issues or known vulnerabilities.
 Scanning can be done at different stages:

-Let’s focus on the first stage: code.
-Before you ship the application or even build your application, you can scan your code to detect bugs or potentially exploitable code (a new vulnerability).
+Let's focus on the first stage: Code.
+Before you ship or even build your application, scan your code to detect bugs or potentially exploitable code (a new vulnerability).

-For application code, there are different SAST (Static Application Security Testing) tools like sonarqube, which provide vulnerability scanners for different languages, gosec for analyzing go code and detecting issues based on rules, linters, etc.
+For application code, you can use a tool for static application security testing (SAST) to scan for vulnerabilities and other issues.
+There are also open source SAST tools like sonarqube, which provide vulnerability scanners for different languages, gosec for analyzing go code and detecting issues based on rules, linters, etc.

-You can run them at the developer machine, but integrating code scanning tools at the CI/CD process can make sure that a minimum level of code quality is assured.
+You can run SAST at the developer machine, but integrating code scanning tools in the CI/CD pipeline can make sure that a minimum level of code quality is assured.
 For example, you can block pull requests by default if some checks are failing.

 A Github Action running gosec: